 Smart charging also allows the driver to reduce the cost of using their electric vehicle.
 In practice, it saves drivers from having to switch subscriptions when electricity needs increase, or from paying too much for electricity.
 It can even get drivers paid for having helped rebalance the grid.

 Multiply the current 40 kWh stored by a ZOE battery via a fleet of several thousand electric vehicles: you obtain a significant energy bank that will help stabilise the grid and assimilate renewable energies.

-Soon, smart charging will become reversible, and the electric car will become an integral part of the power grid.
-The electric car will store renewable energy surpluses produced, and send it back into the grid when consumers need it most.
-This is the idea behind Vehicle-To-Grid (or V2G), which will be one of the key initiatives for rolling out electric vehicles on a large scale, and at a lower cost.
+Charging is not only smart, it is also reversible.
+With bi-directional charging, the car is an integral part of the power grid.
+It can store renewable energies surpluses, and send it back into the grid when consumers need it most.
+The vehicle-to-grid (V2G) principle is key to rolling out electric vehicles on a large scale and at reduced costs.

 Connectivity is the first step.
 With our smart charge smartphone apps, we have chosen to make our cars connected, without having to depend on the station connection.